 Our students’ work is often assessed by their peers.
 Students read their writing out loud, solicit comments, and present project drafts for formal peer critiques.
 We do public work just like in the real world.
 Having an authentic audience keeps us on our toes, supporting quality work with high standards.

-Service and Character Development Are Part of Our Curriculum
+Service and Social Emotional Learning Are Part of Our Curriculum

-We focus on character and service as well as academics.
+We focus on social emotional learning and service as well as academics.
 Quality academic work is mirrored by the quality of the ways in which we treat one another, our community, and our environment.
 Students are encouraged to be compassionate, disciplined, courageous, and responsible.
 For example, your child’s crew may take time during the day to discuss why a crewmember has been mistreated.
 They may take twenty minutes to pick up litter at a neighborhood park.
 They may spend an hour a week visiting an aging community member.
 These types of activities are critical to our mission of engaging students to build a connected, just, and sustainable world.

 Students Share Responsibility for our Community Spaces